This version of our terms will apply from 1 July 2022. If you would like to see the terms that apply until 1 July 2022, please click here.

 11. Are we responsible if something goes wrong with your Savings Vaults?

-We’ll do as much as reasonably possible to make sure that access to Savings Vaults through the Revolut app is not interrupted, is secure and virus-free, and is accessible at a reasonable speed.
+We’ll do as much as reasonably possible to make sure that access to Savings Vault through the Revolut app is not interrupted, is secure and virus-free, and is accessible at a reasonable speed.
 However, we can’t promise that this will always be the case.

-Sometimes we’ll suspend access to Savings Vaults so that we can make technical changes, add new features, or make sure they run smoothly.
+Sometimes we’ll suspend access to Savings Vault so that we can make technical changes, add new features, or make sure they run smoothly.
 We’ll try to give you notice before we do this, although we might not be able to do so in an emergency.
 We’ll also try to keep any suspension as short as possible.

 Neither we nor the Bank will be responsible to you for losses that arise: